LNS-Madam: Low-Precision Training in Logarithmic Number System using Multiplicative Weight Update: Experiments

 \subsection{Energy Efficiency}

 We leverage the hardware implementation described in Section~\ref{sec:hardware} to evaluate the energy efficiency of LNS-Madam.
 We code the hardware model in C++ and Verilog and synthesize it to a combined cycle-accurate RTL using a commercial high-level synthesis tool~\cite{mcfarland1990high}.
 Once the RTL is generated, a standard logic synthesis flow is used to obtain the gate-level netlist that is then simulated with representative inputs.
 To extract energy consumption, we supply the gate-level simulation results from post-synthesis to a standard power analysis tool.
+We then use an analytical model to compute the total energy consumption for different workloads.
 We perform our analysis in a sub-16nm state-of-the-art process technology at 0.6V targeting a frequency of 1.05 GHz.
 Table~\ref{tab:experimental_setup} summarizes the design tools used in the evaluation.

 In our experiment, the LNS-Madam hardware is designed with bitwidth $\bitwidth = 8$ and base factor $\basefactor=8$ for both forward and backward computations.
-In addition to experimenting with the LNS-based datapath shown in Figure~\ref{fig:lns-datapath}, we also consider a FP16 datapath baseline and a FP32 datapath baseline for comparison.
+In addition to experimenting with the LNS-based datapath shown in Fig.~\ref{fig:lns-datapath}, we also consider FP8, FP16, and FP32 datapath baselines for comparison.

 Table \ref{tab:energy_analysis} presents the energy efficiency per iteration of one forward pass and one backward pass of training.
-Figure \ref{fig:energy_gpt} also shows the energy efficiency over a range of GPT models from 1 billion to 1 trillion parameters.
-As shown in Table \ref{tab:energy_analysis}, LNS achieves more than 4.6X improvements over FP16 and more than 11X improvements over FP32 in energy consumption.
+Because different number systems share the same training iterations, per-iteration energy results imply the energy comparison over the entire training.
+We also present the energy breakdown of the whole PE in Figure \ref{fig:energy_breakdown}.
+As shown in the figure, FP arithmetic is extremely expensive, contributing a large fraction to the total energy consumption of PEs.
+The proposed LNS datapath offers significant reduction in the logic complexity, leading to 2.2X, 4.6X, and 11X energy efficiency improvements over FP8, FP16, and FP32 implementations, respectively.
+We also provide a detailed energy breakdown showing different components of the LNS PE in Fig. \ref{fig:energy_breakdown_ln8}.
+In addition, Fig. \ref{fig:energy_gpt} shows the energy efficiency over a range of GPT models from 1 billion to 1 trillion parameters.